-The major classes of presbyopia correcting lenses that are available in the United States are the Multifocal (MF),Extended Depth of Focus (EDOF), and accomodative lenses.
+The major classes of presbyopia correcting lenses that are available in the United States are:

 Standard intraocular lenses have a single focal point.
 The focal point is the distance at which the best focus occurs, like a camera focusing on a single object.
 For a little way inside and outside of that point, acceptable but not perfect focus occurs.
 This is the depth of focus of the lens.
 Even standard lenses have some depth of focus.

 Multifocal presbyopia correcting lenses focus some light at near, and some at distance.
 Most manufacturers provide three different strengths of near vision add.
 The higher the near add power, the closer the near focus, but also the greater the side effects such as glare, halos, and loss of contrast.
 There is a tradeoff between how close you can hold things and how noticeable the side effects are.

 The extended depth of focus (EDOF) lens acts like a low powered multifocal lens.

 The accommodative lens is able to move back and forth inside the eye to adjust focus.